Executive Vice President and Chief Operating Officer

 Prior to joining Clorox, Willoughby spent nine years with Procter & Gamble, where she held several positions in sales management in the Minneapolis, Denver and Los Angeles markets.
 In her last assignment with P&G, she worked on the Global Business Unit for the Food & Beverage business.

 Willoughby has held numerous board positions within the consumer packaged goods industry and for area nonprofits.
 She was named a director of the J.M.
-Smucker Company in 2017 and is a member of the board of directors of the Grocery Manufacturers Association’s Industry Affairs Council and the Alameda County Community Food Bank.
-Previously, she served on the board of directors for the American Cleaning Institute and the East Bay SPCA, where she spent two years as chairman.
+Smucker Company in 2017 and is a member of the board of directors of the Grocery Manufacturers Association’s Industry Affairs Council and the Alameda County Community Food Bank, where she currently serves as board chair.
+Previously, she was on the board of directors of the American Cleaning Institute and the East Bay SPCA, spending two years there as board chair.

 She was named one of the most influential women in the Bay Area by the San Francisco Business Times in 2013.